franciscovilchezv/platform-based-development/Labs/Lab1/README.md

 ## IDE

 During the course, we will use [VSCode](https://code.visualstudio.com/) for giving the examples.
-Other options are available which you can use under your own responsability.
+Other options are available which you can use under your own responsibility.

 - [Sublime Text 4](https://www.sublimetext.com/)
 - [WebStorm](https://www.jetbrains.com/webstorm/)